Is SPA a political group?

 Iran – adopted state funded family planning services from the 1980s to the 2000s.
 Families were encouraged to space their children 3-4 years apart, and avoid pregnancies when under 18 or over 35.
 The money saved from maternity leave payments funded family planning services.
 Fertility rates dropped from 7 children per woman to less than 3.

 Thailand – Use of contraception was promoted since the 1980s by Dr Meechai, through use of humorous promotional campaigns.
 As a result, Thailand’s annual population growth rate dropped from 3% per annum to around 1% in under a decade.

-Further information regarding international approaches to lowering birth rate can be found in the book Overloading Australia and a Worldwatch Institute paper: Promoting Population Stabilization: Incentives for Small Families.
+For more, read Overloading Australia and the Worldwatch Institute paper: Promoting Population Stabilization: Incentives for Small Families.